News

 New Democrat deputy leader Sol Mamakwa speaks during a press conference in Toronto on Tuesday, June 4, 2024.
 THE CANADIAN PRESS/Christopher Katsarov

-Ontario's only First Nation representative at Queen's Park will table a bill today to declare the National Day for Truth and Reconciliation a statutory holiday in the province.
+Premier Doug Ford's government will not support a New Democrat's bill to make the National Day for Truth and Reconciliation a statutory holiday in the province, the Indigenous affairs minister said Thursday.

 Numerous Indigenous organizations across the province have pledged support for the holiday.